 Not to mention, the promise of working how you want can be a powerful motivator.
-Equip yourself with the proper tools and checking in with (and up on) your team is easy peasy.
+Equip yourself with the proper tools, and checking in with your team is easy-peasy.

 If you’re using productivity or project management apps in your business, you’re already halfway there.
 These apps will become the lifeblood of your new virtual office.

-Now, you can be anywhere, with anyone, at any time.
-Video conferencing with tools like Zoom makes an online meeting super simple.
-Collaboration tools like Slack offers a space for individuals and whole teams to interact.
-The faces, voices, and input of your team are always but a click away.
+Video conferencing tools like Zoom make an online meeting super simple.
+Collaboration tools like Slack offer a space for individuals and whole teams to interact.
+The faces, voices, and input of your team are always a click away.

 Besides the human factor, project management tools like TeamWork, Asana, Trello, or Basecamp keep everyone on the same page, even if they’re on different points of the map.